 My first year of teaching was more of learning than teaching I would say.
 I will keep those stories for later.
 Now let me begin with some cute ones.

 I was appointed in Junior KG (L.K.G) with two other teachers.
 In a class, there were 3 teachers and 30 children.
-There was this boy who sat in my corner along with other nine.
+There was this boy who sat in my corner along with the other nine.
 Let's call him Vedik.
 He looked very poised and matured.
-The first month is very crucial for children as well as teachers for they have to remember the names of each other.
-Sometimes we messed up names with faces, so do they.
-Unlike most of the children, this boy had a very clear pronounciation.
-We usually get a handful of those kind.
+The first month is very crucial for children as well as teachers because they have to remember the names of each other.
+Sometimes we mess up names with faces, so do they.
+Unlike most of the children, this boy had a very clear pronunciation.
+We usually get a handful of those kinds.
 So we were really happy.

 We repeated our names in each class.
 I was excited to hear these little tots calling me “Lakshmi Ma'am”.
 But Vedik never called me for anything at any point of time.
 For months he did not.
 And to my surprise, one fine day I was sitting as usual in my corner surrounded by 10 naughty heads and suddenly I could hear someone tapping on the table and calling my full name “Sreelakshmi...”!!
 I turned around to see this tiny gentleman sitting there looking at me asking “pencil...”
 I was stupefied by this act at first.
 But from then on I was getting used to it though.

 Time and again we instructed him to call me “Lakshmi Ma'am” but he never changed!
-He always behaved as am his friend not a teacher.
-After several repeated instructions, somehow by end of the year he began to call me “Lakshmi Ma'am”.
+He always behaved like his friend, not a teacher.
+After several repeated instructions, somehow by the end of the year he began to call me “Lakshmi Ma'am”.
 And at that point of time I realized how much I missed the old version!
 There are many small things in life which you want to change but once it changes you will realize how much you miss the former.
 Isn't it?